MicrosoftDocs/microsoft-365-docs/microsoft-365/business-premium/m365bp-add-autopilot-devices-and-profile.md

 ---
-title: "Use the step-by-step guide to add Autopilot devices and profile" f1.keywords:
+title: "Use this step-by-step guide to add Autopilot devices and profile" f1.keywords:
 - NOCSH
 ms.author: efrene